rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ```
 1. In IDLE click on the file name and create a new file
-2. Type in this script
+2. Type in the above
 3. Save the file as **make-an-http-connection.py**

 --